Skip to main content

 MySQL CLI

-To connect using the mysql command-line client, execute the following command:
+To connect using the mysql CLI client, execute the following command:

-mysql -h HOSTNAME_OF_THE_CONNECTOR -P PORT -D DATABASE_NAME -u FORMAL_USERNAME --password=PASSWORD
+mysql -h CONNECTOR_HOSTNAME -P PORT -D DATABASE_NAME -u FORMAL_USERNAME --password=PASSWORD

-Make sure to replace HOSTNAME_OF_THE_CONNECTOR, PORT, DATABASE_NAME, PASSWORD, and FORMAL_USERNAME with the right values.
+Make sure to replace CONNECTOR_HOSTNAME, PORT, DATABASE_NAME, PASSWORD, and FORMAL_USERNAME with the right values.
 To learn more about users, check out Native Users.

-You can access your Formal Credentials in the Control Plane.
+You can access your Formal Credentials in the Formal console.

 You are free to use any preferred client.
 However, the standard mysql and mariadb CLI clients don’t support passwords longer than 80 characters when using the -p (interactive password) option.
 Since Formal access tokens exceed this limit, you must use hashed tokens instead.